Jahn08/WEB-TIMER/README.md

 4. Since the application relies on secret values they have to be entered the next way: *echo SECRET_VALUE|docker secret create SECRET_NAME -*
 The list of all the possible secrets can be found in the docker-compose.yml file (more about them in the [configuration section below](#headConfiguration)).
 5. In the same directory where the docker-compose.yml file lies run a command: *docker stack deploy -c docker-compose.yml webtimer*

+[Here](https://github.com/Jahn08/GKE-WITH-INGRESS) is an example of how the application can be deployed on Google Kubernetes Engine.

 ## <a name="headConfiguration"></a>Configuration